Get

 Often, when supplementing oils into a dog’s diet for health reasons, you are looking to increase the amount of the omega-3 essential fatty acids docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA).
 Essential fatty acids are fatty acids that dogs can’t make themselves and, therefore, must get from their diet.
 The anti-inflammatory effects of DHA and EPA have been widely studied in dogs, and they can be of benefit in a variety of health conditions, including kidney disease, cardiovascular disease, osteoarthritis, and atopy (allergic skin disease).

 Oils from marine sources such as fish oil are the best sources of these omega-3 fatty acids, rather than olive oil.
-When looking into oil supplements for your dog, we advise discussing the best option with your vet.
+When looking into oil supplements for your dog, we advise discussing the best option with a vet.

 How Should I Give My Dog Olive Oil?

-As discussed above, we advise consulting with your vet before adding olive oil to your dog’s diet to make sure it is a suitable addition for their individual situation and health concerns.
+As discussed above, we advise consulting with a vet before adding olive oil to your dog’s diet to make sure it is a suitable addition for their individual situation and health concerns.
 If given the go-ahead, even though olive oil is safe for dogs, moderation is key.
 Begin with a small amount of about 1 teaspoon.
 You can mix it with their food or with their treats.
 Then, observe your pup’s reaction before offering it again.
 Ensure your pooch isn’t having problems digesting it.

 woman-feeding-her-huge-dog